State Representation Learning from Demonstration: State Representation Learning from Demonstration

-The network of our SRLfD is trained to reproduce the demonstrations, but without direct access to the structured state.
-Each imitation can only be successful if the required information about the robot state is extracted by the state representation $(\varphi_t^i, \Delta \varphi^i_t)$.
+The network of SRLfD is trained to reproduce the demonstrations, but without direct access to the ground truth representation of the robot.
+Each imitation can only be successful if the required information about the robot configuration is extracted by the state representation $\big[\varphi(\:o_{t-1}^{k,p}),\varphi(\:o_t^{k,p})\big]$.
 However, a single task may not require the knowledge of the full robot state.
-Hence, we cannot be sure that reproducing only one instance of task would yield a good state representation.
+Hence, we cannot be sure that reproducing only one instance of a task would yield a good state representation.
 By learning a common representation for various instances of tasks, we increase the probability that the learned representation is general and complete.
-It can then be used as a convenient input for downstream learning tasks, in particular end-to-end reinforcement learning.
+It can then be used as a convenient input for new learning tasks, especially for a RL system.